eginhard/cae-utd-utils/README.md

 ### VTLN

-VTLN was found to be very beneficial for the cAE and UTD.
+VTLN was found to be very beneficial for the cAE and UTD [1].
 The following script trains VTLN models and extracts adapted features (languages specified in the script).